riverbed/Riverbed-Community-Toolkit/SteelHead/GNS3/README.md

 GNS3 is a network software emulator that is used by thousands of network engineers to simulate complex network topologies, learn new technologies as well as prepare professional certifications.
 GNS3 is a free tool that can be downloaded from the  [GNS3 website](https://gns3.com/software).

-The solution guide will help you adding the Virtual SteelHead VCX to your topology on GNS3.
+The solution guide will help you adding the Next Generation Virtual SteelHead VCX to your topology on GNS3.
 For your convenience, we have added an appliance that you can import directly on GNS3 once you have downloaded the **Next Generation Virtual SteelHead VCX image for KVM** from [Riverbed Support website](https://support.riverbed.com/content/support/software/steelhead/cx-appliance.html).

 ## How to add Accelerators in your GNS3 project step by step?